Advertising and Promotion

 Large Format Printing

 The Graphic Arts Suite now offers in-house large color sign and banner printing!
 For student organizations, prices start at $2 per square foot for paper and $3 per square foot for vinyl.
-Contact the graphic designer for more information.
+Contact WCSA Graphic Arts Service for more information.

 Advertising can be done on public PCs free of charge for student organizations.
 Below are the guidelines that must be followed to use this service.
 Slides must: